Form 433A-OIC Guide: Filling It Out Completely

 The last subsection is for life insurance.
 If you do not have life insurance put N/A. If you have life insurance, enter the name of the insurance company and the policy number.
 If you have term life insurance, there is generally no cash value.
 Term life insurance is what most people have and pays out only if you die.
 Whole life insurance has a cash value that is cashable while you are alive and is what the IRS is looking for.

 Enter in the cash value of your life insurance if it is whole life insurance.
 Enter the amount of any loans against it, $0 if nothing.
 Then on line 4(a) enter the available cash from the policy.
-If you have a second policy do the same in the area below the first life insurance policy, and put the avaliable equity on line 4(b).
-Put the total equity for all whole life insurance policies on line 4.
+If you have a second policy do the same in the area below the first life insurance policy, and put the available equity on line 4(b).
+Put the total equity for all whole life insurance policies online 4.
 Follow the same attachment procedure if needed.

 It is recommended to only get a term life insurance policy before you apply for an Offer In Compromise or if you decide to get life insurance while your OIC is pending.

-If your real estate equity exceed your tax balance when the real estate is valued at 80%, you may likely not get a settlement.
+If your real estate equity exceeds your tax balance when the real estate is valued at 80%, you may likely not get a settlement.
 You should contact a tax attorney for further guidance.
 We have had some exceptions to this rule.
 A good example is a case we had where the client was close to retirement age.
 We argued that if he sold his home he would not get a substantial sum.
-In turn, he would only be able to afford rent for a couple years before being unable to afford a place to live.
-The IRS did not consider his paid off home in the settlement.
+In turn, he would only be able to afford the rent for a couple of years before being unable to afford a place to live.
+The IRS did not consider his paid-off home in the settlement.

 Pro Tip: Sometimes the IRS will argue that your car payment is about to drop off so you can pay more towards the settlement.
-A good counter argument is the car will then have high mileage, be unreliable, and needs to be replaced.
+A good counterargument is a car will then have high mileage, be unreliable, and needs to be replaced.

 Other Valuable Items